Table of Contents

 As a Christian, this was difficult because I constantly had to check with something or someone to determine the will of God.
 This caused internal conflict and lowered spiritual esteem.
 The idea of serving God is a Christian fallacy that produces turmoil, conflict, and depression.
 To use my own discernment usually started a conflict within because I couldn’t trust my own mind.

-In Christianity, you were taught the idea that your life purpose was to serve God because “He” is a jealous God.
+In Christianity, I was taught the idea that my life purpose was to serve God because “He” is a jealous God.
 God was like a human and not with very good human qualities and characteristics.

-You were also taught that you and God were different.
+I was also taught that I and God were different.
 This is borne out in the Christian myth of Adam and Eve.
-God Created Adam and Eve outside of “Him.”
+God created Adam and Eve outside of “Him.”
 Therefore God created his creation but is different from it.
 We reflect it, but we are different.

 within the Kemetic framework, you and God are of the same substance just a different magnitude.
-You are a drop in the ocean that is God and an ocean is a multitude of drops, is a good analogy of how the Kemetians thought about our connection to God.
+You are a drop in the ocean that is God, and an ocean is a multitude of drops.
+This is a good analogy of how the Kemetians thought about our connection to God.

-How was that done?
-In ancient Kemet, everything was about being in harmony.
+How was that done? because everything was about being in harmony.
 This is the key to unlocking the ancient Kemetic spiritual system.

-In acient Kemet, you lived every day connecting to the source of all.
+In ancient Kemet, you lived every day connecting to the source of all.
 You did that by being in harmony or resonance with that source.
 Remnants of this Kemetic idea were passed down through the Greek Gnostics into Christianity.
-Because the Bible and many of its scriptures were taken from the Ancient Egyptian Mystery Schools, by way of Greek Gnostic origin, many scriptures will say how this is done metaphorically.
+Because the Bible and many of its scriptures were taken from the Ancient Egyptian Mystery Schools, by way of Greek Gnostic origin, many scriptures will say how to stay in resonance with the source metaphorically.
 I used to be so angry with Christianity until I studied the source of the bible scriptures and the original intent.